 Department of Defense

 Army Research Office Young Investigator Award-This not a separate program like the other DoD Young Investigator Awards.
 It is part of the II.A.3 AOR Special Programs Section (p.
-66) of the Army Research Office’s Core Broad Agency Announcement for Basic and Applied Scientific Research (PDF)
+65) of the Army Research Office’s Core Agency Announcement Fundamental Research (PDF)

 Department of Energy Early Career Research Program